 Science Zone UK is another ideal rainy-day solution for bored kids!
 Especially if you’re looking for something that’s educational as well as fun.
 This brilliant centre in the Royal Arcade in Boscombe takes visitors through the exciting world of science.
 There are several zones focusing on different branches of science, with all kinds of activities and hands-on exhibits to discover.
 From life-size dinosaurs, to planetarium shows, to explosive experiments… there’s plenty to keep visitors of all ages entertained!

 Update September 2020: Science Zone UK is currently temporary closed and probably won’t open again until October.
 This is subject to change so keep an eye on their website for details.
 However – the centre is accessible online with a number of virtual workshops and experiments which are perfect for homeschooling or rainy day activities.
 Full details on the website.

 Fancy a challenge?
 Head to Laser Quest in Bournemouth for an adrenaline-pumping game of laser tag.
 Play in an exciting purpose-built arena with castle towers, turrets, ramps, mazes, and swirling fog.
 Use your laser gun to “zap” other players and win points – but don’t get hit or you’ll lose points!

-Update July 2020: Laser Quest Bournemouth is now open, with reduced capacity and enhanced cleaning.
-Games must be booked in adavnce.
+Update September 2020: Laser Quest Bournemouth is now open, with reduced capacity and enhanced cleaning.
+Games must be booked in advance.